 Time is arbitrary.
 We each have 24 hours in a day, and they are relentlessly marching by.
-We love to try to cram as much possible in every waking hour, yet we often run out of steam by mid-afternoon.
+We love to cram as much possible into every waking hour, yet we often run out of steam by mid-afternoon.
 Why is that?

 In other words, if you do not have the energy, you do not do the things.

-That’s why we’re all so busy, but often end our days with hours of binge-watching or scrolling social media.
-It’s because we’ve run out of energy.
+That’s why we’re all so busy, but often end our days with hours of binge-watching television or scrolling social media.
+It’s because we ran out of energy, not time.

 I’ve talked to so many people who hate this dynamic.
 They wish they had energy for all of the creative, connective, worthwhile things they’d love to do.
 But the best of their energy is going to a job they hate.
-Or maybe it’s just going to the living of life.
+Or maybe it’s just going to the living of life–the chores and errands that stack up so fast.
 Their plates are piled full of responsibilities and they don’t see a way out.